-Board Members: Linda Andrews, Virginia Moore, Karen M. Fenner, Stanita Scott, Cleopatra White, Dr. Dowell, Tonya Shanklin, Janza Reese, Denise McDonald-Dobson
+Board Members: Linda Andrews, Virginia Moore, Karen M. Fenner, Stanita Scott, Cleopatra White, Dr. Sharon Dowell, Tanya Shanklin, Janza Reese, Denise McDonald-Dobson

-Board Members Absent: Jennifer Jones
+Board Members Absent: Jennifer Jones, Erma Barron

 Members in attendance: 17 total members (incl.
 Executive Board) were in attendance.
+(See Attendance Sheet).

-Call to Order: The meeting was called to order by Zontian President Linda Andrews at 7:21pm.
+Call to Order: The meeting was called to order by President Linda Andrews at 7:21pm.

 Meditation: Given by Virginia Moore, 2nd Vice President from the Promises from God’s Daily Word for Women, “A Timely Tip”.

-Minutes: Lead by Karen M. Fenner, Secretary.
-Corrections to minutes were noted, along with review and approved by the body of members in attendance of meeting.
+Minutes: The minutes of the October meeting presented by Karen M. Fenner, secretary, were approved.

 Activity Report:

-President’s Report: Linda goes through the agenda.
-Acknowledgement and thanks are given to Ingrid Turner for her new position of Judgeship.
+President’s Report: The agenda was approved as presented.
+Acknowledgement and thanks were given to Ingrid Turner for election as judge of the circuit court.

 Membership Report: None

-Treasury Report: Cleopatra provides an overview of the financial report.
-There is a discussion of payments, and outstanding payments from the Chartering.
+Treasury Report: Cleopatra White provides an overview of the financial report.
+There was a discussion of payments, and outstanding payments from the Chartering.
 Balance: $5,083.82.

-During the discussion of Treasury report Ingrid makes a suggestion that there needs to be clarification about payment for the meals during the meeting for all who attend the monthly meetings, regardless of whether they eat or not.
+Ingrid Turner makes a suggestion that there needs to be clarifications regarding payment for the meals for all who attend the monthly meetings, regardless of whether they eat or not.

-Advocacy Report: Felicia Sadler provided update about the advocacy project and policy relations, service.
-Nicole is assisting with service.
+Advocacy Report: Felicia Sadler provided an update about the 16 Days of Advocacy project and public relations, & service.
+Nicole Barnes will assist with service.
 Sharon is assisting with public relations.
-Tonya is assisting with social committee, along with Felicia.
+Tanya Shanklin is assisting with social media committee, along with Felicia Sadler

 Because the 16 Days of advocacy will begin after the Thanksgiving, Felicia asked for volunteers who can assist with setting up the display, the Monday after Thanksgiving, November 28th, 2016.
-The approval to allow the display was approved by Judge Adams.
+The approval to allow the display was waiting for a response by Judge Adams.

-The sub-theme for the 16 Days of Advocacy will be Stepping out of Domestic Violence.
-Felicia was waiting for further discussions with Jennifer Jones, and the final # of women involved in domestic violence throughout Prince Georg’s Co.
-The setup was to take place on Nov.
+The sub-theme for the 16 Days of Advocacy will be “Stepping out of Domestic Violence”.
+Felicia was waiting for further discussions with Jennifer Jones, and the final Number of women who are victims and lost their lives due to domestic violence throughout Prince Georg’s Co.
+The setup is to take place on Nov.
 28th thru December 10th, 2016.
-The period of time for the set up was during lunch may have a different date.
+The period of time for the set up will be during lunch.
 Volunteers were asked to participate for the setting up of the shoes.
 The membership was shown the newly purchased purple ribbons by Nicole.
-Tonya had already begun putting together the separate banners.
+Tanya had already begun putting together the separate banners.

-Felicia wanted to donate other clothing items to the women’s shelter, in addition to the shoes.
-She wanted to acknowledge and bring to the forefront the actual # of victims of domestic violence.
+Felicia wanted to donate other clothing items to the women’s shelter, in addition to the shoes that were on display.
+She wanted to acknowledge and bring to the forefront the actual Number of victims of domestic violence.
 She provided suggestions.
 Linda continued on the topic and mentioned to the body that participation with the advocacy project serves as an integrated approach to servicing as well.
 Linda recommended that someone draft a press release, and an editorial to highlight the issues of domestic violence.
 Felicia suggested a spokesperson, and Virginia Moore made a recommendation that the Director of the Family Justice Center could be a spokesperson.
-Stanita will out an email with addresses and location to drop off shoes and clothing.
+Stanita Scott will send out an email with addresses and location to drop off shoes and clothing.

-Tonya developed a banner for the 16 days to be displayed at the courthouse.
-Diane and Tonya volunteered to assist with the creation of the shoe display.
+Tanya Shanklin developed a banner for the 16 days to be displayed at the courthouse.
+Diane and Tanya volunteered to assist with the creation of the shoe display.
 Beverly White Volunteered as an additional resource.
-Felicia acknowledges that by the next meeting she would have editorial samples.
+Felicia acknowledgesd that by the next meeting she would try to provide samples of editorials for possible media coverage of the 16 Days of Advocacy.